 Stream Leaders is an outdoor education program that fosters experiences in citizen science, civic engagement, and environmental stewardship.

 Stream Leader classrooms have a chance to participate in real field research and get out into the river with scientists and mentors.
 CRWC Staff teaches students about water quality testing, stream assessment practices and aquatic insect identification.
-Each fall, students have an opportunity to showcase their experiences and continue building school-community partnerships at our Annual Student Congress.
+Students have an opportunity to showcase their experiences and continue building school-community partnerships at our Annual Student Congress.

-Best suited for upper elementary, middle school, and high school students within the Clinton River Watershed, Lake St. Clair Direct Drainage Area and Anchor Bay sub-watershed are eligible to participate in this program.
-Stream Leaders is best suited for Middle School, Highschool and College age students.
+Upper Elementary, Middle school, and High school students within the Clinton River Watershed, Lake St. Clair Direct Drainage Area and Anchor Bay sub-watershed are eligible to participate in this program.
+Stream Leaders is best suited for Middle school, High school and College-age students, although adaptations can be made for Elementary school ages.

 Click on the links below to download all the information needed for the Stream Leaders Program.